arvindr21/TheLibraryStore/README.md

 ------------------
 [![Build Status](https://travis-ci.org/arvindr21/TheLibraryStore.png?branch=master)](https://travis-ci.org/arvindr21/TheLibraryStore)

-AIM: After some extensive googling, I was not able to find a common place that listed all the available Javascript framweworks.
-Hence this project.
+AIM: ~~After some extensive googling, I was not able to find a common place that listed all the available Javascript framweworks.
+Hence this project.~~ Found http://www.jsdb.io/.

 Technology: I have used MEAN stack to build this application.